Jack Reacher (film): Plot

 When Barr awakens from his coma, he tells Helen that he has no memory of the crime, but believes that he must be guilty.
 Barr's mental explanation of how he would have committed the shootings proves Reacher's theory.
 A remorseful Barr is still willing to accept both responsibility and punishment, but Helen is confident he will be cleared.
 Meanwhile, Reacher, sitting on a bus, overhears a man verbally and physically abusing a young woman and gets up to confront him.

 Cast

 Lee Child, the novel's author, appears in a cameo role as a Pittsburgh Police desk sergeant.

 Production

 Development

 Attempts to adapt author Lee Child's Jack Reacher novel series into a film have been made ever since the character debuted in 1997's Killing Floor.
 After being optioned with no success to PolyGram and later New Line Cinema, Paramount Pictures and Cruise/Wagner Productions acquired the film rights in 2005.
 Screenwriter Josh Olson was then hired to adapt Child's then-most recent novel in the Reacher series, One Shot (2005).
-In July 2010, Christopher McQuarrie, who previously collaborated with Cruise/Wagner Productions on the 2008 film Valkyrie, signed on to rework Olson's script and ultimately direct the film.
+In July 2010, Christopher McQuarrie, who previously collaborated with Cruise on Valkyrie (2008) and as an uncredited writer on Mission: Impossible – Ghost Protocol (2011), signed on to rework Olson's script and ultimately direct the film.